Holographic Floquet states in low dimensions (II): Phase space

-When $r_h/m$ reaches $0.84$ we start seeing an interference between the two horizons as they come close together.
-The effect is a multivaluedness in the curve of black hole embeddings that precludes the monotonic growth of $|j|$ and ${\cal C}$ with $|E|$ that is seen at lower temperatures.
-In all cases, in the large field regime, the Ohmic behaviour $|j| = \sigma |E|$ with constant $\sigma$ is reached.
-However, in the small interval $r_h/m \in (0.84, 0.8897)$, this regime is not approached monotonocally, and we find a multivaluedness of $|j|$ and ${\cal C}$ as functions of $|E|$.
+When $r_h/m\simeq 0.84$ we start seeing an interference between the two horizons as they come close together.
+The effect is a multivaluedness in the curve of black hole embeddings (solid lines) that precludes the monotonic growth of $|J|/m^2$ and $|C|/m^2$ with $|E|/m^2$ that is seen at lower temperatures.
+In all cases, in the large-field regime, the Ohmic behavior $|J| = \sigma |E|$, with constant $\sigma$, is reached.
+We prove this in Appendix \ref{app:analyticsols}, where we find analytic solutions for the fields in this limit.
+However, in the small interval $r_h/m \in (0.84, 0.8897)$, this regime is not approached monotonically, and we find a multivaluedness of $|J|/m^2$ and $C/m^2$ as functions of $|E|/m^2$.
 This looks similar to the multivaluedness encountered in \cite{Ishii_2018} within the superconducting phase.
 We, however, encounter this multivaluedness in the conducting phase (the normal phase there).
-In Fig.\,\ref{fig:JFullCurves}, we see the interference effect between the two nearby horizons is so effective that a trivial configuration with $|j|=|E|=0$ is again attained, but now inside the branch of black hole embeddings.
+In Fig. \ref{fig:JFullCurves}, we see the interference effect between the two nearby horizons is so effective that a trivial configuration with $|J|=|E|=0$ is again attained, but now inside the branch of black hole embeddings.

-In Fig.\,\ref{fig:3D} we have promoted the list of frequencies in each of the plots in Fig.\,\ref{fig:J_vs_E} to a third $\Omega$ axis, where the associated curves are sections of a 3D surface.
-On the bottom plane $|E|=0$ the surfaces intersect in a curve which is the full manifold of vector meson Floquet condensates.
-The curve interpolates between two endpoints.
-On one end, $|j|=0$, and we find the frequencies corresponding exactly to the vector meson masses i.e. the fluctuations in the probe brane worldvolume gauge field \cite{Erdmenger_2008}.
-We have checked this in Appendix \ref{app:Mesons} (see Fig.\,\ref{fig:MS} for the first three meson masses).
-The other end, with $|j|>0$, corresponds to a critical embedding.
-Turning on $r_h$ causes an overall shift of this curve towards lower values of $\Omega$, which can be inferred from the movement of the extreme points as shown on the lower right plot in Fig.\,\ref{fig:3D}.
+In Fig. \ref{fig:3D} we zoom again in the region near the first resonance.
+We have promoted the frequencies in each of the plots in Fig. \ref{fig:JCvsE} to a third $\Omega$ axis, where the associated curves of \ref{fig:JCvsE} are sections of a 3D surface.
+The surface "touches" the bottom plane $|E|/m^2=0$ in a curve which is the full manifold of vector meson Floquet condensates.
+This curve interpolates between two endpoints.
+On one end, $|J|/m^2\neq0$ (red dot), corresponding to $\Omega_c$.
+On the other end (blue dot), $|J|/m^2\neq0$ and we find the frequency corresponding to the mass of the first vector meson condensate, \ie, the fluctuations in the probe brane worldvolume gauge field \cite{Arean_2006}.
+As mentioned before, at non-zero temperature these masses have to be found numerically, which we do in Section \ref{sec:mesons} and check they correspond to this point (see Fig. \ref{fig:mesons} for the first three meson masses).
+Turning on $r_h$ causes an overall shift of these curves ($\Omega_c$ and $\Omega_{meson}$) towards lower values of $\Omega$, which can be inferred from the movement of the extreme points as shown on the lower right plot in Fig. \ref{fig:3D}.